 I’m on the hunt for the perfect vegan burger recipe but I’ve loved every one I’ve made so far and haven’t yet got a favourite!
 This one is deeply savoury and happy to carry all the traditional burger relishes and accoutrements.
 It’s also really easy to make and holds together nicely in the oven.
-I haven’t tried barbecuing it yet but, when the weather warms up, I’ll have a go and report back – I’m not dedicated enough to get out there in the rain, even for you!
+They work really well on the BBQ, just turn them carefully rather than flipping them with abandon.

 - 100 g green lentils